trevorgrayson/development-game/README.md

 This starts with a single commit, and is the worst hello world game ever.
 But if you can program, or you can hack it, you can make it a little bit better.

-The game itself isn't important, but you being able to increment on it and contribute back to the codebase is.
-The most important thing is to make it as fun as possible, for the most people, if you want it to be.
+The game itself isn't important at this point, but it should be fun.
+You being able to increment on it and contribute back to the codebase is something to do for its own sake.
+Make it as fun as possible, for the most people, if you want it to be.

 Good luck.

-## A web server exists...

-It represents me.
-Every time a request is made to it, I get a point.
-Is this fair?
-I don't know, but it seems like I should win at this point.
-My advantage.

-It isn't necessarily in your benefit to be a good programmer.
-It's more important that you can convince people that altering the game in your way is the best way.
-Or maybe you can get away changing it without their permission.

-Your turn.
+## Check the Makefile.

+If you're a developer, you have `make` installed already, even if you don't know it.

+Run the game by typing `make play` or `make`.

+Commit to save progress.